CrestfallenLARP/cfldangerden/content/en/rules/conditions/_index.md

 **Valid Targets**: Character, Creature

 The target becomes enraged beyond control and attempts to kill all characters and creatures near them, starting with what they consider to be the closest, regardless of line of sight.
-The character must deal the maximum damage with all weapon swings, ranged attacks and spell damage.
+The character must deal the maximum damage with all attacks and spell damage.
 This does not force the character to use any ST or energy based skills.

 ## Bleed